stencila/desktop/README.md

 The above example documents are bundled in the app.
 See the introductory video [here](https://www.youtube.com/watch?v=EzrR96PDnO8) and other example documents [here](http://builds.stenci.la/stencila/update-the-introduction-rds-example-2018-11-19-db47651/).

+## 🚨 Warning

+You should only open documents that you trust using Stencila Desktop.
+Articles and spreadsheets can contain Javascript, Python, and/or R code that will run on your machine.
+Furthermore, this version on Stencila Desktop uses an old version of Electron which has a [critical vulnerability](https://www.electronjs.org/blog/web-preferences-fix) which may allow remote code execution.

 ## 📦 Install

 Download an installer for the latest release at https://github.com/stencila/desktop/releases